-We developed the TEKS Companion Guide series for Grades 3-8 and Algebra 1.
-Mini-lessons focus on the TEKS for that grade level or course and include a set of practice problems designed around a compact instructional plan with three components.
+We developed the TEKS Companion Guide series for Grades 3-8 Mathematics and Algebra 1.
+Mini-lessons focus on the mathematics TEKS for that grade level or course and include a set of practice problems designed around a compact instructional plan with three components.

 - The Tell Me More section contains a brief summary of the key ideas, concepts, and skills that are addressed in the target TEKS for that mini-lesson.